BergQuester/v8tr.github.io/_drafts/2018-08-30-xcode-extension-tutorial.md

     </a>
 </p>

 Now add *Xcode Source Editor Extension Target* to your newly created project.
 Let's call it *SourceEditorExtension*.
-Tap *Activate* when it prompts you "Activate “SourceEditorExtension” scheme".
+Tap *Activate* when it prompts you *Activate "SourceEditorExtension" scheme*.

 <p align="center">
     <a href="{{ "img/xcode-extension-tutorial-create-extension-target.png" | absolute_url }}">